• About

 01 Saturday Oct 2016

-Posted by Candia in Arts, Humour, Jane Austen, mythology, Religion, Sculpture, Social Comment, Writing
+Posted Arts, Humour, Jane Austen, mythology, Religion, Sculpture, Social Comment, Writing

 Isn’t it incroyable that I can see the theme from one of my most famous novels visually sculpted on the face of the Tournai font, just opposite my place of rest?
 Yes, dear Reader, it shows an impoverished nobleman who cannot afford to give his multiple daughters a grand dowry.
 St Nicholas steps in and saves the day.
 (Not saves the bacon: that is shown on the other face, where the boys are preserved from becoming sausages, organic or otherwise.
 I did not like to borrow that particular myth for any of my novels, however.)